 Although there are numerous comparative diagnostic studies, there is no evidence which test, or combination of tests improve patient outcomes, at a sustainable cost.
 There is a high degree of variability in the design and suboptimal quality of studies of diagnostic accuracy of technologies for glaucoma.
 Moreover, cost varies with different national or regional health-systems.

-I.8.3 Effectiveness of treatment of glaucoma and ocular hypertension in preventing visual disability glaucoma is likely to be cost-effective compared to 'no treatment'.
-There is uncertainty about the cost-effectiveness of treating OHT.1,7-9
+I.8.3 Effectiveness of treatment of glaucoma and ocular hypertension in preventing visual disability

 There is high-level evidence that treatment decreases IOP and reduces the risk of conversion to and deterioration of glaucoma compared to no treatment.
-Based on the economic simulation models in the US, UK, Holland, and China, treating